vicesoftware/truck-scout/README.md

 - Best Practices

 Please refer to the [ARCHITECTURE.md](ARCHITECTURE.md) file.

-> 💡 **Note:** The architecture documentation is kept separate to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
-This allows the AI to understand the project architecture and make better recommendations.
+> 🤖 **Note:** Add this to the context of AI-assisted development prompts like Aider or Cursor composer to allow the AI to understand the project architecture and make better recommendations when adding new features or making changes to the codebase.

-## Deployment Documentation
+### Deployment Documentation

 For detailed information about the project's deployment configuration, including:
 - Build Pipeline